 Multilateralism is also an instrument for prevention and protection.
 Whether used for resolving crises or meeting global challenges, multilateralism aims to protect a common heritage including peace, values, and public goods such as the climate and biodiversity.
 In the face of challenges affecting several international actors, only the multilateral method can provide protection.

-For example, the United Nations protects and promotes human rights across the globe, through the implementation of 80 treaties and declarations.
+For example, the United Nations protects and promotes human rights and fundamental freedoms across the globe, through the implementation of 80 treaties and declarations.
 It also defines the world environmental agenda and assists countries in implementing environmental policies.

 Multilateralism is a concrete instrument in the field.
 The multilateral system as it has been built over the past 70 years has led to the establishment of many international institutions acting every day for the common good.

 Since the first United Nations peacekeeping operation (PKO), more than a million men and women have served in 71 of these operations with the aim of protecting the most vulnerable people and saving lives.
 Moreover, the United Nations provides food and humanitarian aid to 91.4 million people in 83 countries.
 In terms of health, the United Nations helps more than two million women every month to overcome complications from pregnancy and giving birth.
 They also cover the vaccination needs of 45% of the world’s children.

 Multilateralism is also working to improve many aspects of people’s daily lives.
 For example, several United Nations specialized agencies exist, such as the International Telecommunication Standardization Union (ITU), the Universal Postal Union to ensure the free circulation of mail and certain products from the electronic commerce, the International Civil Aviation Organization (ICAO) or the International Maritime Organization (IMO).
 Moreover, multilateralism is not only the work of governments: the International Organization for Standardization (ISO) for example, a non-governmental organization, has published more than 22,000 international standards.
 These standards cover almost all industrial sectors including technology, food safety, agriculture and health, and ensure that products and services are safe, reliable and high quality.